cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_geting_started.md

 TODO: screenshot

-### Step 7: Create a Deployment and test the Blueprint
+### Step 7: Create a deployment and test the blueprint

 Once the blueprint has been created, you can create a new deployment to test out the end-to-end flow.